 With a wink of an eye, let us introduce you into the unwritten laws.
-Follow our 10 guidelines and you will almost be considered a true Zurich Oberland native.
+Follow our nine guidelines and you will soon be mistaken for a true Zurich Oberland native.

-«Grüezi» and a friendly face open doors and the smiling back will make your excursion even more enjoyable.
+«Grüezi» and a friendly face open doors and the quick smile back will make your excursion all the more enjoyable.

 The Zurich Oberland offers more than 1,100 km of hiking trails.
-When entering high grass and fields you will destroy important food resources for humans and animals.
-The forests are supposed to be a protected shelter for wildlife.
-Famers and animals will be grateful if you stick to the trails.
+When entering high grass and fields you will destroy important food resources for humans and animals while the forests are supposed to be a protected shelter for wildlife.
+Famers and animals will be grateful if you stick to the marked trails.

 You will find many fireplaces along the hiking trails.
 Use already existing fireplaces for your well-deserved picnic to protect nature.
 And take your waste back - also compost - for the same reason.

 Use official parking areas, as for example the ones offered by TCS.
 They are provided for day trippers: no parking fines and no towing to worry about and access for farmers and forestry workers is still guaranteed.
 Most places can be easily reached by public transport.
 Find the shortest route on www.zvv.ch.

 Leave ripe fruit on the trees and berries and wood in the forest.
 Bear in mind that owners live on the harvest.
 Get the specialities legally in the farmer's shops and at local dealers and support local producers.